rutba-nisar-05/Data-Science-Boot-Camp/README.md

 -> The second project is a Typing Speed Tester which provides the user with the total time taken to type the prompt, the user's typing speed (WPM) and accuracy.

 -> As I am a beginner, both the projects have slight issues in them which I am currently trying to solve.
-The projects don't seem to run well on Jupyter Notebook whereas they work fine when a terminal like cmd is used.
+The projects don't seem to run well on Jupyter Notebook whereas they work fine when cmd is used.